 Anyone looking to perform the work above will need to register at the state level with the Iowa Division of Labor.
 You will also have to apply and obtain a license if you earn more than $2,000 per year performing contractor work.
 You do not need to register if you receive less than $2,000 annually, or if you are only working on your own real estate/property.

-What Do You Need To Become a Contractor in Iowa?
+What Do You Need To Become a General Contractor in Iowa?

-After meeting requirements and successfully registering, you will need to start the application process.
+After meeting the requirements and successfully registering, you will need to start the application process.
 Applications for both construction contractor license and a contractor license can be mailed in, or can be found at the Iowa Division of Labor website.
-Here, you can find information about requirements, fees, and related documents.
-You must go through the following steps to register and obtain your contractor’s license in the state of Iowa:
+Here, you can find information about fees, documents, insurance, surety bonds, and other requirements You must go through the following steps to register and obtain your contractor’s license in the state of Iowa:

 - Be 18 years of age.